-Parameter Description Table Type Table type.
+Description Table type.
 Available options are as follows: Managed: Indicates that data is stored in a DLI table.
 External: Indicates that data is stored in an OBS table.
 View: Indicates the view type.
 You can only create views using SQL statements.
 NOTE The table or view information contained in the view cannot be modified.
 If the table or view information is modified, the query may fail.
-Owner User who creates the table.
-Storage Location DLI, OBS, View, CloudTable, and CSS data location Size Size of the data in the table.
+User who creates the table.
+DLI, OBS, View, CloudTable, and CSS data location Size of the data in the table.
 The value is displayed only for tables of the Managed type.
 For tables of other types, is displayed.
-Data Source Path If Data Location is OBS, the corresponding OBS path is displayed.
+If Data Location is OBS, the corresponding OBS path is displayed.
 If Data Location is DLI and View, is displayed.
 When the data storage location is a datasource connection service such as CloudTable and CSS, the corresponding URL is displayed.
-Created Time when the table is created.
-Last Accessed Last time when an operation was performed on the table.
-The last access time of a table refers only to the last time it was updated, not the time it was read (SELECT operation).
-Operation Manage Permissions: This operation allows you to view the permission information and perform user authorization, permission settings, and user permission revocation.
+Time when the table is created.
+Last time when an operation was performed on the table.
+Manage Permissions: This operation allows you to view the permission information and perform user authorization, permission settings, and user permission revocation.
 More: Delete: Delete a table from the corresponding database.
 Modify Owner: Change the owner of a table The username must exist under the same account.
 Import: Import data stored in an OBS bucket to a DLI or OBS table.
+Export: Export data from a DLI table to an OBS bucket.
 Properties: View data in Metadata and Preview tabs.

-4.1.2 Managing Database Permissions
+7.1.2 Managing Database Permissions

-- By setting permissions, you can assign varying database permissions to different users. - The administrator and database owner have all permissions, which cannot be set or modified by other users. - When setting database permissions for a new user, ensure that the region of the user group to which the user belongs has the Tenant Guest permission.
+By setting permissions, you can assign varying database permissions to different users.

+- The administrator and database owner have all permissions, which cannot be set or modified by other users. - When setting database permissions for a new user, ensure that the region of the user group to which the user belongs has the Tenant Guest permission.
 For details about the Tenant Guest permission and how to apply for the permission, see Creating a User Group and Assigning Permissions and System Permissions.

-- Lower-level objects automatically inherit permissions granted to upper-level objects.
+- By the rules in Common Operations Supported by DLI System Policy, you need to grant the current user the permission to view the databases of an administrator or another user. - Lower-level objects automatically inherit permissions granted to upper-level objects.
 The hierarchical relationship is database > table > column. - The database owner, table owner, and authorized users can assign permissions on the database and tables. - Columns can only inherit the query permission.
 For details about Inheritable Permissions, see Managing Database Permissions. - The permissions can be revoked only at the initial level to which the permissions are granted.
 You need to grant and revoke permissions at the same level.
 You need to grant and revoke permissions at the same level.
 For example, after you are granted the insertion permission on a database, you can obtain the insertion permission on the tables in the database.
 Your insertion permission can be revoked only at the database level. - If you create a database with the same name as a deleted database, the database permissions will not be inherited.
 In this case, you need to grant the database permissions to users or projects. - For example, user A is granted with the permission to delete the testdb database.
 Delete the database and create another one with the same name.
 You need to grant user A the deletion permission of the testdb database again.